 the demand for the job.

-Many lighting technicians are freelance and earnings can vary widely depending on the job.
+Most lighting technicians are freelance and earnings can vary widely depending on the job.
 The BECTU (Broadcasting, Entertainment, Cinematograph and Theatre Union) website has details of recommended freelance pay rates.

 The working environment can vary widely.
 You might be in a hot, noisy, enclosed lighting cubicle in a theatre, on location in a city street or clambering about on scaffolding, ladders or walkways high above the stage.